Pork carnita enchiladas are a delicious way to use your slow roasted pork. This recipe is packed with amazing Mexican flavor.

 - 1 cup Cotija cheese part skim milk cheese, crumbled

 - 12 flour tortillas (or corn or wheat tortillas)

 - 28 oz Red or Green Enchilada Sauce (See Note 2)

 - 1 cup Sharp Cheddar cheese shredded

-- Place the filling on the tortilla length wise and roll up, this filling should make about 12-14 (distributed evenly).
-Place the rolled tortillas in a 13" x 9" baking pan that has been sprayed with PAM or oiled, with 1/2 cup of the Tomatillo Green Chili Sauce.
+- Divide the filling on the center of each tortilla and roll up (watch video), this filling should make about 12-14 (distributed evenly).
+Place the rolled tortillas in a 13" x 9" baking pan that has been sprayed with PAM or oiled, with 1/2 cup of the Enchilada Sauce.

 - Top rolled enchiladas with remaining enchilada sauce and distribute the 2 cups of cheese evenly over the top (see video).

 - Cover with aluminum foil that you spray with PAM to avoid the cheese from sticking.
 Bake for 20 minutes.
 Remove foil and place back in the oven for 10 minutes until cheeses are melted and enchiladas are heated through.
 Remove and let cool slightly before serving.